BountyHour/bounty-hour-docs/overview.md

 ### Managers

 Got a problem that's been plaguing you for months, and nobody on the team seems able to solve it?
 Instead of hiring a contractor for a week and hoping you get lucky, put out a BountyHour.
-Review experts, choose your requirements, and post.
+Review verified experts, choose your requirements, and post.
 No fix, no fee.

 ### Investors / employees

 Low risk, as BH is just a middleman.
 Low overheads, high scalability.
 Ability to cross-sell / upsell easily to high-wealth individuals.

+## USP

+What makes BountyHour different to all the other programming bounty sites?

+1. **Scope**: BountyHour is only for solving bugs, crashes, and problems.
+It's not for general software development.
+2. **Private**: Bounties have public metadata, but any detailed data is only shown to potential hunters, and code is only shown to an assigned hunter.
+3. **All in one**: Code management, communications, *and* payments all within the platform.
+4. **Hunters**: Instead of independent freelancers trying to earn a living, BountyHour mostly uses already employed people looking for an extra challenge.

 ## Dictionary